 SCCM Software Update List Packages are not Visible on Child Primary Servers

-One of the very detailed deep dive blog about this issue is Michael Wiles !
+One of the very detailed deep-dive blogs about this issue is Michael Wiles!
 Read his full post http://blogs.technet.com/b/mwiles/archive/2011/06/24/troubleshooting-failed-to-insert-object-error-message.aspx .
-There are so many other blogs which tells you about various ways to resolve this issue.
+There are so many other blogs that tell you about various ways to resolve this issue.

 I must warn you most of the resolution steps includes “Editing Database” and directly editing is not supported by Microsoft unless you’re a Microsoft CSS engineer 🙂 SCCM Software Update List and Packages are not Visible on Child Primary Servers.

-I won’t recommend to do the SQL database edit or to run the SQL query to fix the issue.
-Rather I would suggest to drop <3 digit Child Site Code>.SHA (3 digit site code) file in the folder “<SCCM Installation Folder>\inboxes\objmgr.box” at your Central site. .SHA file is nothing but a blank file with extension .SHA.
+I won’t recommend doing the SQL database edit or running the SQL query to fix the issue.
+Rather I would suggest dropping <3 digit Child Site Code>.SHA (3 digit site code) file in the folder “<SCCM Installation Folder>\inboxes\objmgr.box” at your Central site. .SHA file is nothing but a blank file with extension .SHA.

 For example: When I have an SCCM child primary site with SITE CODE = ACN and in that primary server SCCM console, I’m not able to see the latest software update packages.
 In this case, I need to place ACN.SHA file in inboxes\objmgr.box folder.
 Software Update List Packages are not Visible.

 As mentioned above monitor the ObjReplMgr.log log file at central and child primary SCCM sites to more details about progress.
-When SCCM finishes it’s object replication, the ACN.SHA file will get deleted (disappear) from the Inboxes\ObjMgr.box.
+When SCCM finishes its object replication, the ACN.SHA file will get deleted (disappear) from the Inboxes\ObjMgr.box.
 Look for the following entry “Deleted site attachment file D:\SCCM\inboxes\objmgr.box\G02.SHA” in Objreplmgr.log.
-After finishing this process also, we should allow SCCM to update all the tables and entries related to these objects so it may take another 3-4 hours to complete the entire process.
+After finishing this process also, we should allow SCCM to update all the tables and entries related to these objects so it may take another 3-To 4 hours to complete the entire process.

 I’ve seen by following this method, we can resolve 90 % of SCCM software Update related replication issues without taking the risk of editing the Database.
 SCCM Software Update List Packages are not Visible on Child Primary Servers.
 Software Update List Packages are not Visible.